 If you receive this message for a record which has a non-deleted process assigned to it, you should manually synchronize CRM for tablets with your Microsoft Dynamics CRM data.
 Close the CRM for tablets app, reopen, and then choose to download the latest customizations.
 This procedure forces CRM for tablets to check for updated customizations.
 Recently viewed data while you were connected is cached and synched.
 Record data like Accounts or Contacts are not synched.
 You can’t choose which data synchronizes to the device like you can with Microsoft Dynamics CRM for Outlook.

-This error may occur for the following scenarios when you are using a Windows 8 device and you have a Microsoft Dynamics CRM Online organization that uses Microsoft Account (formerly named Live ID).
-This issue does not occur for organizations provisioned through Office 365.
+This error may occur for the following scenarios when you are using a Windows 88 device and you have a Microsoft Dynamics CRM Online organization that uses Microsoft account (formerly named Live ID).
+This issue doesn’t occur for organizations provisioned through Office 365.

 Cause 1: You are automatically authenticated as a different Microsoft account that is not a member of the Microsoft Dynamics CRM organization.
 This may happen if you sign into your Windows 8 device and your domain account is connected to a Microsoft account.
 For example: you sign in to your device as <userid>@contoso.com (your domain account) and that account is connected to <userid>@live.com (a Microsoft account).
 If your connected account (for example, <userid>@live.com) is not a member of the Microsoft Dynamics CRM organization, you will encounter this error.
 In this scenario, the error occurs after providing your URL, but you are never prompted for credentials.
-When you connect your domain account to a Microsoft account, that Microsoft account will be used to automatically sign in to apps and services that use Microsoft Account for authentication.
-If you are using a Windows 8 device, use the steps below to check if your domain account is connected to a Microsoft account.
-If you are using a Windows RT device, see the Windows RT section below.
+When you connect your domain account to a Microsoft account, that account will be used to automatically sign in to apps and services that use Microsoft account for authentication.
+If you’re using a Windows 8 device, use the steps listed here to check if your domain account is connected to a Microsoft account.
+If you’re using a Windows RT device, see the Windows RT section.

-Swipe from the right side of the screen to access the charms bar and then click or tap Settings.
+Swipe from the right side of the screen to access the charms bar and then choose Settings.